(1300 292 371)

 Advanced Persistent Threat

-Artificial intelligence is the simulation of intelligence processes by machines, especially computer systems.
+The simulation of intelligence processes by machines, especially computer systems.
 These processes include learning (the acquisition of information and rules for using the information), reasoning (using the rules to reach approximate or definite conclusions), and self-correction.
 Particular applications of AI include threat identification, expert systems, speech recognition and machine vision.

 Australian Signals Directorate